fred-mc/libFred/lib/mac/README.md

 4. Run *python example1.py*.

-## Notes on FredUtilities.py
+## User interface: FredUI.py
-* This is an initial idea how to provide a higher level python library.
+* This is an initial idea how to provide a higher level user interface written in python directly.
 * Rationale: For a python user, it is much more intuitive to work with objects.
 For example, a region would be an object with attributes such as offset, origin etc.
 * Methods call the FredAPI, e.g. to get the regions index, offset and so on.
 * This also allows us to implement beams as classes.
-The current *FredUtilities.py* contains an example of a pencil beam class which is used by *example2.py*.
+The current *FredUI.py* contains an example of a pencil beam class.
 One can either implement a fancy pencil beam model inside the class with a lot of options or let the user define a function which generates rays and pass the function (which is an object in python) to the class.
 To be discussed.
+* To try the FredUI.py, look at and run *example2.py*.

 ## Notes and known issues